 The School of Medicine is pleased to be able to offer grants to those students who qualify for need-based aid.
 The school recognizes, however, the responsibility of the individual and the family to provide funds to achieve the objective of a medical education.
 Thus, the school does not consider parents to have discharged the full financial obligation for the continuing education of the student upon the completion of the undergraduate degree.
 When being considered for a Duke grant, it is the responsibility of the student to provide all parental information to the financial aid office.
 This information is in the form of parents' tax returns/W2s from the most recent tax year and the Need Access Application, which the student fills out and submits online.
 It is important that the student submit their financial aid application as soon as possible in order to receive a financial aid notification prior to May 15.
 It is Duke's policy to calculate and assess each family a parental contribution each year.
 By accepting the award, you understand that this assessment will take place each year of your medical education.
-Situations may change for students during medical school-marriage, birth of children, etc.-but parental information is still required to be submitted for students to be considered for Duke need-based grants.
-Additional information is available at the financial aid website at http:// finaid.mc.duke.edu.
+Situations may change for students during medical school-marriage, birth of children, etc.-but parental information is available at the financial aid website at https://medschool.duke.edu/education/student-services/office-financial-aid.